KMRH47/BTQuickie/README.md

-# Deprecated

-Windows 11 now has an intutive UI for connecting to bluetooth devices, so this tool is basically useless.
+Windows 11 now has an intutive UI for connecting to bluetooth devices, so this tool is somewhat useless.

 **Original README below**